Durkheim/balanced_parentheses/README.md

 The first, `BalancedParentheses`, provides a series of object-oriented approaches, with several methods assuming single-responsibility.
 An array of only parentheses is constructed from the string, and from there, there are checks to see if the count of open and closed parens match, as well as whether the order of parens is balanced.
-To execute this implementation, you can call the following:
+To execute this implementation, call the following:

 ```
 BalancedParentheses.new(str).balanced?
 ```

 The second implementation splits the string into an array of chars, iterates through the array, and keeps a ledger of whether a string is balanced.
 After iterating is complete, if the ledger is not 0, then the string has unbalanced parentheses.
-To execute this implementation, you can call the
+To execute this implementation, call the
 following:

 ```